 Please note: we recommend checking with a clinician before beginning any exercise program to ensure it is safe for you.

-A thoughtful, balanced diet is key to maintaining a healthy weight and getting important nutrients that support your overall wellbeing.
+A thoughtful, balanced diet is key to maintaining a healthy weight, reducing inflammation, and getting important nutrients that support your overall wellbeing.
 Some people find that certain types of diets lessen their pain, such as an anti-inflammatory diet; a vegetarian or vegan diet; a paleo diet; a gluten-free diet; and so on.
 Explore different diets to find out what works for you!

 Regardless of whether you follow a specific set of guidelines surrounding food, here are some key principals that hold true: